 You have to start up the generator from time to time, especially if you do not often use the generator.
 Generators are meant to be used from time to time, and if you start your generator once every year then sooner or later the generator will break down.
 Just start the generator once every month, to see if it is functioning properly, and have some backup air filters, and spark plugs at hand as oftentimes these will need to be changed if you haven’t used the generator for a long time.

-Use heavy-duty cords
+Use heavy-duty cords for the generator

 Heavy-duty cords are used for less voltage and light cords are used for higher voltages.
 The problem with higher voltages is that generators can burn out after a while.
 The type of cords you use will depend on what you actually are using the generator for.
 Some generator user manuals will specify what type of cords you should use, so check out the user manual.